 |Standardized Test Scores||Very Important|

-To apply, all applicants to Vanderbilt must submit the following items.
-Double check with Vanderbilt's admissions department to confirm all application materials and requirements.
+To apply to Vanderbilt, all applicants must submit the following items.
+Check in with Vanderbilt's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|